godcong/jav-movie/README.md

 usage
 ```
 jav.exe --video #videopath# --output #output#
-videopath is the path where you store the video
+//videopath is the path where you store the video
-output is the getted video information storage path
+//output is the getted video information storage path
 ```